 - Where you feel the pain

-- What brings the pain on
+- What brings on the pain

 - What makes the pain worse or better

-- What pain relief measures you use — such as medication, massage, and hot or cold packs — how they help and any side effects they cause
+- What pain relief measures you use, such as medication, massage, and hot or cold packs, how they help and any side effects they cause

 Using a pain-rating scale from 0 to 10 — with 0 being no pain and 10 being the worst pain imaginable — might help you to report your pain to your doctor.